 Interactive maps and downloadable data for regional and global Geology, Geochemistry, Geophysics, and Mineral Resources.

-Statistics and information on minerals and materials essential to the U.S. economy, the national security, and protection of the environment.
+Statistics and information on minerals and materials essential to the U.S. economy, national security, and protection of the environment.

 Fact sheets on selected commodities - learn about why these commodities are important to the U.S.